 Wounds involving deep structures (eg, nerves, blood vessels, ducts, joints, tendons, bones) and those covering large areas require specific repair techniques that may necessitate referral to a surgical specialist.
 Hand lacerations or injuries, particularly high-pressure injections or those requiring microscopic repair procedures, need surgical evaluation.
 Facial lacerations, deep or complex wounds, or wounds involving the eyelids also need specialist consultation or evaluation.

 * Imaging studies (eg, x-rays Conventional Radiography Conventional radiography involves the use of x-rays; the term “plain x-rays” is sometimes used to distinguish x-rays used alone from x-rays combined with other techniques (eg, CT).
 For conventional... read more and ultrasonography Ultrasonography In ultrasonography, a signal generator is combined with a transducer.
 Piezoelectric crystals in the signal generator convert electricity into high-frequency sound waves, which are sent into... read more ) should be obtained for deep wounds, puncture wounds, and other wounds that potentially involve a fracture or may contain foreign bodies (eg, teeth, glass, or splinters).
-CT Computed Tomography CT shows a focal area of osteolysis (arrows) involving the right acetabulum that is consistent with particle disease.
-In CT, an x-ray source and x-ray detector housed in a doughnut-shaped assembly... read more as well as MRI Magnetic Resonance Imaging Sagittal T1-weighted image of the brain shows normal midline structures.
+CT Computed Tomography (CT) In CT, an x-ray source and x-ray detector housed in a doughnut-shaped assembly move circularly around a patient who lies on a motorized table that is moved through the machine.
+Usually, multidetector... read more as well as MRI Magnetic Resonance Imaging Sagittal T1-weighted image of the brain shows normal midline structures.
 Sagittal proton density–weighted 3-tesla magnetic resonance image of the right knee shows meniscocapsular separation... read more can help locate foreign bodies, particularly when their location in relation to underlying structures is important.

 Infection, the risk of which is increased by insufficient cleansing or debridement, foreign body retention (especially wood splinters or other organic material), or overly aggressive debridement of viable tissue